t3rn/t3rn/docs/main/docs/resources/t3rn-glossary.md

 **TransferCommitApplied Event**: Serves as an inclusion proof, showing that the transaction has been successfully recognized and included on the destination chain.

-**TRN Token**: The primary token within the t3rn ecosystem, often used for transactions and rewards.
+**TRN**: The primary token within the t3rn ecosystem, often used for transactions and rewards.